johanhaleby/rx-kdag/README.md

 -------------
 If you want to run the program locally you need:

 1. Java 8 (Optional but recommended.
 If you want to use Java 7 then change compiler version in the pom.xml file).
+Note that you can also use Groovy or Clojure if you prefer.
 2. Maven 3

 Exercises